 I’m mildly obsessed with my daypack because it’s super durable, light, and it folds up so I can squeeze it into my carry-on if I need to lighten my load.
-I’ve used it to carry my laptop and my heavy DSLR, and it hasn’t shown a single sign of strain!
+I used it to carry my laptop and my heavy DSLR in mine, and it hasn’t shown a single sign of strain!

 Even if your traveler isn’t a huge outdoor adventurer or backpack person (I went through a very anti-backpack phase from high school through college), having one of these will come in handy.